fabrizio-stocco/arduino-router/cmd/router/README.md

 Note that the request ID has been remapped by the Router: it keeps track of all active requests so the message IDs will not conflict between different clients.

-## Unregistering methods

-When a client disconnects all the registered methods from that client are dropped.
+### Calling an unregistered method

 A request to a non-registered method will result in an error:

 | Client A <-> Router                                                                                        |
 | ---------------------------------------------------------------------------------------------------------- |
 | Client A does an RPC call to the Router<br>`[REQUEST, 51, "xxxx", [1, true]]` >>                           |
 | The Router didn't know how to handle the request<br> `[RESPONSE, 51, "method xxxx not available", nil]` << |

+## Unregistering methods (via `$/reset` method call)

+A client can drop all its registered methods by calling the `$/reset` method, with an empty parameter list.

+## Unregistering methods (via client disconnection)

+When a client disconnects all the registered methods from that client are dropped.